virto-network/satellite-chains/kabocha/readme.md

 **kabocha** is a [satellite parachain](https://github.com/monsieurbulb/satellite-chains/tree/main) on Kusama.

 It is governed by KAB token holders who leverage the **krievo parachain** for its organisational infrastructure.

-Krievo uses KSM as its primary currency.
+Krievo uses KSM as its primary currency and charges fees for enabling on-chain organisations to create member based organisations.
+Read more [here](https://hackmd.io/jTfEz0aaS72qBscVOLAGJg).

 Krievo is built on the [Virto node](https://github.com/virto-network/virto-node/) and enables organisations to operate via the [Virto App](https://app.virto.dev/).